 For further information visit the NHS website here.

 - GP practices CANNOT provide you with vaccination status certification

-- Proof of vaccination status will be done via the existing NHS app (this is not the same as the NHS COVID-19 app)
+- Proof of vaccination status will be done via the existing NHS app

 - You can download and register the app to view your vaccination status